TheStaticMage/firebot-mage-credits-generator/doc/display-customization.md

 ## Customizing the visuals (`credits.css`)

-You can modify the [`credits.css`](/browser-source-files/credits.css) file to change fonts, colors, alignments, sizes, and the like.
+The `credits.css` file controls fonts, colors, alignments, sizes, and the like.
 There are extensive comments in the file to explain what each class is used for.
 The following annotated image serves to provide additional guidance:

 ![Credit Display - Labeled](/doc/img/credit-display-labeled.png)

 :bulb: It is assumed that the reader has sufficient knowledge of [CSS](https://www.w3schools.com/css/css_intro.asp) to make the desired adjustments.

 Note: If you want to change the layout of the entries, e.g. _not_ display images, display names above the images, etc., then you may need to modify the HTML code and not the CSS.
 Some of this can be achieved as documented above ([Customizing the operation](#customizing-the-operation-credits-configjs)).

-More advanced changes may require direct modification of [`credits.js`](/browser-source-files/credits.js) or [`credits.html`](/browser-source-files/credits.html).
+## Advanced customization

+You can also customize the [`credits.js` script](/static/credits.js) or the [`credits.html` file](/static/credits.html) in the same way as above -- download these files to some directory and point the **Credit Generator: Generate Credits** file at them.
+You should only attempt this if you really know what you're doing, and you're familiar with HTML and JavaScript.
+The script authors cannot offer much support if you have problems after modifying these files.